MaxHasADHD/OfflineManager/README.md

-#MLOfflineManager
+#OfflineManager

-MLOfflineManager helps restore and retry common network operations once internet is reachable.
-If a network operation fails, MLOperationManager will retry when app launches or when internet is available.
+OfflineManager helps restore and retry common network operations once internet is reachable.
+If a network operation fails, OperationManager will retry when app launches or when internet is available.

 ##Installation
 ###Manual